-Our goal is to make Food Justice Certification FREE for smaller independent family or community farms and local, independent, small grocers or food co-ops.
+Our goal is to make Food Justice Certification FREE for smaller independent family or community farms and local, independent, small grocers or food co-ops that purchase from such farms.
 This is the Kick-off fundraiser for this program change!
-We are reserving at least 25% of this social justice fund specifically for BIPOC owned farms, BIPOC-led community farms, and immigrant farmworker owned and led farms.
+We are reserving at least 25% of this social justice fund specifically for these farms which are BIPOC-led, including immigrant farmworker-led farms.

 The COVID-19 pandemic has both intensified and laid bare existing injustices in our food system.
 Working and living conditions for the workers growing, picking, processing, and marketing our food have put them at risk of infection and gives them few or no safe alternatives.
 A long history of poverty wages and unfair policies, such as those that strip farmworkers and guest workers throughout the food chain of the right to organize for themselves, mean that food system workers are more likely to be food insecure.

 That’s right, the people who feed us are more likely to be unable to afford food for themselves than the general population, but it doesn’t have to be this way.